mapillary/traffico/README.md

 # traffico
-An Open Source Traffic Sign Font
+An Open Source Traffic Sign Font read more on [traffico.io](http://traffico.io/)

 ## Getting the dependncies (OS X)
 To build traffico you need homebrew and ruby installed.
 These are dependencies of fontcustom gem.